ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 ## Time-bound checking and Expiration

+For persistent validations, Application Service Providers MUST provide clear instructions for how to perform revocations through the removal of a Validation Record, including details on the frequency at which re-validation is performed.
+Application Service Providers MAY monitor for changes in domain ownership and request re-confirmation via a new token.

-After domain control validation is completed for one-off validations, there is typically no need for the Validation Record to continue to exist after being confirmed by the Application Service Provider.
-It should be safe to remove the validation DNS record once the validation is done and the Application Service Provider doing the validation should specify how long the validation will take (i.e., after how much time can the validation DNS record be deleted).
+For one-off validations, after domain control validation is completed there is typically no need for the Validation Record to continue to exist after being confirmed by the Application Service Provider.
+It should be safe to remove the validation DNS record once the validation is complete.

 Application Service Providers MUST provide clear instructions on how long the challenge token is valid for, and thus when a Validation Record can be removed.

-For persistent validations, Application Service Providers MUST provide clear instructions for how to perform revocations through the removal of a Validation Record, including details on the frequency at which re-validation is performed.
+These instructions should preferably be encoded within the RDATA.

 The instructions for validity duration MAY be encoded in the RDATA as token metadata ({{metadata}} using the key "expiry" to hold a time after which it is safe to remove the Validation Record.
 For example: